DUAL CITIZENSHIP

 Present all the originals and submit one (1) photocopy of each of the following:

 a.
-Minor child’s PSA Birth Certificate
+Minor child’s Birth Certificate (PSA copy if born in the Philippines)

 b.
 U.S./Foreign Certificate of Naturalization